scorttt/instagib/README.md

-Instagib is a fast paced one-shot deathmatch that takes heavy inspiration from the arena shooters of old.

-- Movement system for the potential of gaining insane amounts of speed and mobility.
+Instagib is a fast paced one-shot deathmatch that takes heavy inspiration from the arena shooters of old, with a movement system for the potential of gaining insane amounts of speed and mobility, buffs that will heavily modify how your weapon fires, and mutators that can change individual gameplay

-- Buffs that heavily modify your weapon such as making your bullets bounce off of walls, shoot through walls, or turn into a shotgun.

 ## **Controls**